umangp31/safeshift/README.md

-# SafeShare: Content Sharing Platform with NSFW Detection
+# SafeShift: Content Sharing Platform with NSFW Detection

-SafeShare is a content sharing platform built with Lens social graph that puts safety and user experience first.
-Leveraging the power of the Phala network and Phat contracts, SafeShare ensures that all shared content is scanned for NSFW (Not Safe for Work) content before it's posted to the Lens Protocol.
+SafeShift is a content sharing platform built with Lens social graph that puts safety and user experience first.
+Leveraging the power of the Phala network and Phat contracts, SafeShift ensures that all shared content is scanned for NSFW (Not Safe for Work) content before it's posted to the Lens Protocol.
 If any NSFW content is detected, the post is automatically reverted to maintain a safe and respectful online environment.

 ## Table of Contents